Primary Stylistic Influences:

 First of all, who played groove metal first?
 Let's not get into that.
 Mentioning Pantera, Exhorder and "stole from" in the same sentence is guaranteed to cause Internet Backdraft

-, so let's not have discussions about who stole from whom. *
+, so let's not have discussions about who stole from whom. note

 Groove metal was most popular in the early nineties, after which it got replaced by Nu Metal

 , which itself occasinally took influences from Groove Metal (some bands more than others).
-There are also several Metalcore
+Several Groove Metal bands have extensive Metalcore

 confuse the genre with Funk Metal